 If someone is not able to see a counselor face-to-face due to barriers such as transportation, the program offers a phone counseling program called Call 2 Change.

-Gambling is considered a “hidden addiction” and may not be apparent at first.
-There is help and families can get counseling even if the problem gambler is not ready to admit they have a problem
+Gambling Disorder is considered a “hidden addiction” and may not be apparent at first.
+There is help and families are eligible for support, counseling and education.

-Research supports that family members of problem gamblers are likely to report mental health problems, emotional disturbances, poorer physical health, risky drinking, lower social support and impaired social life.
-The children of problem gamblers are also likely to report depression and gambling problems.
-It is important that families reach out for help for themselves and their children.
+Research supports that family members of individuals diagnosed with gambling disorder are likely to report mental health problems, emotional disturbances, physical health problems, high-risk drinking, decreased social support and impaired social life.
+The children of individuals with gambling disorder are also likely to report depression and gambling problems; it's important that families reach out for help for themselves and their children.

-Families should also be aware there is a high rate of suicide and suicidal thoughts among problem gamblers.
+Families should also be aware that there is a high rate of suicide attempts and suicidal thoughts among individuals diagnosed with gambling disorder.
 Click Here to Access the Suicide Prevention Helpline.

 Parents need to be aware that their children are gambling formally and informally with their friends and family on games of chance and skill.
-Research indicates that there are five different types of gambling simulated games found online and in the app store.
 It is estimated that 93 percent of youth have access to the internet and 700,000 young adults gamble online monthly on more than 3,000 gambling websites.
 Even more importantly, the highest rates of problem gamblers are in their teens and 20s.

-If the parent chooses to gamble, he or she should model healthy social gambling behaviors.
+If the parent chooses to gamble, healthy social gambling behaviors need to be modeled.
 The best step a parent can take is to be actively involved in the child’s life.
 Make sure the child understands that gambling can become an addictive behavior by finding teachable moments to share information about problem gambling.Click Here to Access Fact Sheet on Teens and College-Age Students.

-While clinicians can help address the mental and psychological challenges from a gambling addiction, other experts can help gamblers rebuild their financial future.
+While clinicians can help address the mental and psychological challenges from gambling addiction, financial counselors and other experts offer additional support for money management.

 Financial counselors can help with debt consolidation, assist in obtaining lower interest rates, debt settlement, aid family members whose money may have been stolen, protect spouses by offering separate accounts, create budgets or engage a Power of Attorney (POA) to help a gambler control the disbursement of funds.